Word pairs networking chart from our research study asking student what they think librarians can help them with

 Incoming first-year student preparedness for college research study

 In Ohio, public school funding models have been ruled unconstitutional four times due to the great discrepancies among districts from different economic and geographic areas.
 One of these discrepancies is often the availability of librarians and library services.
 When I heard librarian Abi Morgan was doing research that delved into this topic I jumped to join in because Pennsylvania, where I had worked as a community college librarian, also had one of the worst school funding models in the nation.
 Having personally worked with students coming from the richest and poorest school districts in the state, I saw this dichotomy first hand.
 In our research, we aimed to examine how these discrepancies may alter preparedness for college-level research for incoming first-year students from various backgrounds.
+I co-authoring the survey.
+After the survey’s completion I took the lead in analyzing the results.
+I co-authored our presentations.

 Methodology